 NOT FIT

-Area (km2) 22 Population on 2011 41,500
+Area (km ) 22 Population 2011 41,500

 OLG Group 2 (2031) 56,050

 ILGRP Group Sydney Metro Merger 2011 487,600

 (2031) 653,250

-Operating revenue \$57.4m TCorp as ssessment Moderate FSR,
+Operating revenue (2013-14) \$57.4m TCorp assessment Moderate FSR, Neutral Outlook

-(2013-14) Neutral Outlook

-ILGRP options Merge with Randwick, Waverley, Woollahra and Sydney

-Merge with Randwick, Waverley, Woollahra and Sydney (all shaded) or combine as strong JO.
+ILGRP options (preference in bold) Merge with Randwick, Waverley, Woollahra and Sydney (all shaded) or combine as strong JO.

-Scale and capacity Does not satisfy
+Assessment summary Scale and capacity Does not satisfy

-Financial criteria: Satisfies overall
+Financial criteria: Satisf Satisfies overall

-Sustainability Satisfies

-Infrastructure and service management Satisfies

-Efficiency Satisfies

-- The council did not meet the criterion for scale and capacity. - The council satisfies the financial criteria overall.
+• The council did not meet the criterion for scale and capacity.

+- The council satisfies the financial criteria overall.
 It satisfies the sustainability, infrastructure and service management and efficiency criteria. - Scale and capacity is a threshold criterion which councils must satisfy to be Fit for the Future (FFTF), therefore the council is not fit.